 Don’t restrict your course horizons to Ireland

-In the past five years, opportunities for students to access Europe’s top universities in courses that require high CAO points in Irish universities have exploded.
+The last five years have brought a boom in opportunities for students to access Europe’s top universities in courses that require high CAO points in Irish universities.

 Thousands of Irish students are now selecting third-level choices in Europe, given the low to non-existing fees charged in continental countries and the modest entry requirements.